LGTD: Local-Global Trend Decomposition for Season-Length-Free Time Series Analysis: Methods

 For consistency with Algorithm~\ref{algo:autotrend_llt}, we denote the per-index prediction array by $\tilde{\mathbf{y}}$ with $\tilde{\mathbf{y}}[t] := \tilde{y}_t$.
 Absolute prediction errors are then computed as

 \paragraph{Error-Driven Refinement.} Prediction errors are compared against a percentile threshold $\tau$, initially set to a baseline percentile $p_0$.
 Points with $e_t \le \tau$ are deemed well-explained by the current local model and are permanently assigned to the current iteration, while the remaining points stay in the focus set and are reconsidered in subsequent iterations.
-Optionally, the threshold is increased incrementally to promote progressive merging of stable regions.
+When threshold updating is enabled, the percentile level is increased by a fixed increment $\Delta p$ after each iteration, thereby relaxing the acceptance criterion and promoting progressive merging of stable regions.
 Iteration continues until all points are assigned or a maximum number of iterations is reached.

 This procedure yields a piecewise-linear local trend signal in which: (i) smooth segments form broad regimes, (ii) abrupt changes appear as short segments or boundary splits, and (iii) repeated local patterns—even with drifting or irregular timing—naturally function as emergent seasonal behavior.